Profinite rigidity witnessed by Dehn fillings of cusped hyperbolic 3-manifolds: Introduction

 Knot or link complements provide easily accessible examples for 3-manifolds, and the profinite properties of knot complements have long been a popular topic.
-Wilkes \cite{Wilkes2019} showed that the fundamental group of the complement of a graph knot is profinitely rigid among all fundamental groups of compact, orientable 3-manifolds, which implies the profinite rigidity of prime graph knot complements among all knot complements in $S^3$.
-Ueki \cite{Ueki} showed that that if two knot complements in $S^3$ are profinitely isomorphic, then they have the same Alexander polynomial.
-Cheetham-West \cite{Cw23} introduced a criteria for the profinite rigidity of a hyperbolic knot complement among all knot complements in $S^3$, through examining the characterising property and the profinite rigidity of its $0$-surgery.
+Boileau-Friedl \cite[Theorem 1.5]{BF19} showed that the complement of any torus knot is profinitely rigid among all knot complements in $S^3$.
+In fact, its fundamental group is profinitely rigid among the fundamental groups of all compact orientable 3-manifolds by \cite[Corollary 8.3]{Xu}.
+Similar results were proved for graph knots by Wilkes \cite{Wilkes2019} that the fundamental group of the complement of any graph knot is profinitely rigid among the fundamental groups of all compact orientable 3-manifolds, which implies the profinite rigidity of prime graph knot complements among all knot complements.
+Some knot invariants are also proven to be detected by the profinite completion of the knot group, including fiberedness and genus by Boileau-Friedl \cite[Theorem 1.2]{BF19}, and the Alexander polynomial by Ueki \cite{Ueki}.

-In fact, profinite properties of knot complements are more computable, providing examples that lucidly illustrates our techniques.
+Profinite properties of knot complements are more computable, and they provide examples that lucidly illustrates our techniques.
 As an application of \autoref{inthm: Dehn filling}, we are able to detect hyperbolic knot complements and {\HSK} complements through the finite quotient groups, and further to match up the Dehn surgeries of a profinitely isomorphic pair of such knots.

 \begin{definition} A satellite knot $K\subseteq S^3$ is {\em{\HT}} if $\partial N(K)$ belongs to a hyperbolic piece in the JSJ-decomposition of the knot complement $\cpl{K}$. \end{definition}

 For example, any satellite knot with a hyperbolic pattern is a {\HSK}.